vitaly-t/pg-promise-demo/JavaScript/README.md

 ## JavaScript implementation of pg-promise-demo

-This implementation uses ES6 syntax, and therefore requires Node.JS 4.x or later.
+This implementation uses ES6 syntax, and therefore requires Node.JS 4.x or later to run.

+However, you can easily follow the same pattern with ES5 styling, if you want, as [pg-promise] currently supports every version Node.js from 0.10.x onwards.

 ### Prerequisites